 - Learn how to interpret published information on the refining industry and refining companies

-- Identify key methods of comparing refinery competitive strengths.
+- Identify key methods of comparing refinery competitive strength.

 - Understand the nature of petroleum markets, market cycles, and their global interconnectivity